praveenlodhiofficial/100DaysOfWebDevJourney/L2 - Next JS/todo/README.md

 - `GET /api/tasks`: Retrieve all tasks
 - `POST /api/tasks`: Create a new task (expects title in the request body)
 - `GET /api/tasks/[id]`: Retrieve a specific task by ID
-- `PUT /api/tasks/[id]`: Update a task's title or completed status by its ID
+- `PUT /api/tasks/[id]`: Update a task's title or status status by its ID
 - `DELETE /api/tasks/[id]`: Delete a task by its ID

 #### 4. Test APIs